| If are looking for tips to improve the visibility of your

 blog post about handling legitimate cross-domain duplicate

+content.
 Q 4: I was looking at my Google Webmaster Central

 report and under Sitemap, it says that the total number of